arachnocid/ObjectImpactFramework/README.md

 ## Important Notes

 - Place your JSON files in: `Data/SKSE/Plugins/ObjectImpactFramework/`.
-- You can modify existing JSON files without quitting the game, edit the file and reload the save.
 - **Check the Log**: If something doesn’t work, look at the mod’s log file for error messages.
 The log can be found inside `Documents\My Games\Skyrim Special Edition\SKSE\ObjectImpactFramework.log`.
+- **Filter Note**: An object must be defined by at least one of the three parameters - `"formIDs"`, `"formTypes"`, `"keywords"` - for the event to work.
 - **Form IDs Must Match**: Make sure the `formID` fits the effect (e.g., a spell ID for `"SpawnSpell"`, an item ID for `"SpawnItem"`).
 - **Keywords Note**: For containers, doors, statics, movable statics, and trees, the `keywords` filter is ignored since they don’t use keywords.
+- You can modify existing JSON files without quitting the game, edit the file and reload the save.

 ---